thephpleague/uri-src/docs/components/7.0/modifiers.md

 <strong>League URI objects</strong> because the object always transcode the host component
 into its RFC3986/ascii representation.</p>

-### Modifier::normalizeIpv4
+### Modifier::hostToDecimal

 Normalizes the URI host content to a IPv4 dot-decimal notation if possible otherwise returns the uri instance unchanged.
-See the [IPv4 Normalizer documentation](/components/7.0/ipv4-normalizer/) documentation page for more information.
+See the [IPv4 Converter documentation](/components/7.0/ipv4/) page for more information.

 ~~~php
 <?php